rcemper/Vector-inside-IRIS/README.md

 My package is based on IRIS 2024.1 release and requires attention to your processor capabilities.

 I attempted to write the demo in pure ObjectScript.
-Only the calculation of the description_vectoris done in embedded Python.
+Only the calculation of the description_vectoris is done in embedded Python.
 Calculation of a vector with 384 dimensions over 2247 records takes time.
 In my Docker container, it was running  01:53:14 to generate them completely.
 So I adjusted this step to be reentrant to allow pausing generation.